KevlarTux/mvn-dist/README.md

 # mvn-dist
-Script for building (distributed) maven projects
+Script for building (distributed) maven projects. _mvn_ needs to be installed and available in $PATH.

 Builds maven projects in current or specified folder.